holochain/hdk-rust/README.md

 # Holochain Development Kit for Rust-based Apps

 ## Overview
-`holochain-hdk-rust` is a library for Rust-based holochain dApps that makes it easier to develop holochain zomes.
-With holochain, zome functions and validation code are represented as WASM binaries.
+`hdk-rust` is a library for Rust-based holochain dApps that makes it easier to develop Holochain zomes.
+With Holochain, zome functions and validation code are represented as WASM binaries.
 This library provides bindings for Rust.

 ## Use
 First, [Rust](https://www.rust-lang.org/en-US/install.html) must be installed on your computer.

-The development kit functions like a Rust packet manager, a crate. `holochain-hdk-rust` can be added as a dependency for any new dApp project.
+Being a Rust library, `hdk-rust` can be added as a dependency to any Rust crate.
+When you generate Rust based Zomes with [holochain-cmd](https://github.com/holochain/holochain-cmd) it will automatically be added as a dependency, and imported into your code.

 ```rust
 [package]